hybridgroup/gocv/README.md

 First, you need to change the current directory to the location of the GoCV repo, so you can access the `Makefile`:

 	cd $GOPATH/src/gocv.io/x/gocv

 Next, you need to update the system, and install any required packages:

 	make deps

 #### Download source

 Now, download the OpenCV 3.4.1 and OpenCV Contrib source code:

 	make download

 #### Build

 Build and install everything.
 This will take quite a while:

 	make build

 #### Cleanup extra files

 After the installation is complete, you can remove the extra files and folders:

 	make clean

-### How to go build/go run your code

-In order to build/run Go code that uses this package, you will need to specify the location for the includes and libs for your GoCV installation.
+### Verifying the installation

+To verify your installation you can run one of the included examples.

 First, change the current directory to the location of the GoCV repo:

 	cd $GOPATH/src/gocv.io/x/gocv

-One time per session, you must run the script:

-		source ./env.sh

 Now you should be able to build or run any of the examples:

 	go run ./cmd/version/main.go

 The version program should output the following:

 	gocv version: 0.12.0
 	opencv lib version: 3.4.1

-You might want to copy the `env.sh` script into your own projects, to make it easier to setup these environment vars when building your own code.

-If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`env.sh` must have been executed as described above):
+If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times:

 	go install gocv.io/x/gocv

-### Other Linux installations

-One way to find out the locations for your includes and libs is to use the `pkg-config` tool like this:

-		pkg-config --cflags opencv

-Should output the `include` flags:

-		-I/usr/local/include/opencv -I/usr/local/include

-Then this command:

-		pkg-config --libs opencv

-Should output the `lib` flags:

-		-L/usr/local/lib -lopencv_stitching -lopencv_superres -lopencv_videostab -lopencv_photo -lopencv_aruco -lopencv_bgsegm -lopencv_bioinspired -lopencv_ccalib -lopencv_dpm -lopencv_face -lopencv_freetype -lopencv_fuzzy -lopencv_img_hash -lopencv_line_descriptor -lopencv_optflow -lopencv_reg -lopencv_rgbd -lopencv_saliency -lopencv_stereo -lopencv_structured_light -lopencv_phase_unwrapping -lopencv_surface_matching -lopencv_tracking -lopencv_datasets -lopencv_text -lopencv_dnn -lopencv_plot -lopencv_ml -lopencv_xfeatures2d -lopencv_shape -lopencv_video -lopencv_ximgproc -lopencv_calib3d -lopencv_features2d -lopencv_highgui -lopencv_videoio -lopencv_flann -lopencv_xobjdetect -lopencv_imgcodecs -lopencv_objdetect -lopencv_xphoto -lopencv_imgproc -lopencv_core

-Once you have this info, you can build or run the Go code that consumes it by populating the needed `CGO_CPPFLAGS` and `CGO_LDFLAGS` ENV vars.
+### Custom Environment

+By default, pkg-config is used to determine the correct flags for compiling and linking OpenCV.
+This behavior can be disabled by supplying `-tags customenv` when building/running your application.
+When building with this tag you will need to supply the CGO environment variables yourself.

 For example:

 	export CGO_CPPFLAGS="-I/usr/local/include"
 	export CGO_LDFLAGS="-L/usr/local/lib -lopencv_core -lopencv_face -lopencv_videoio -lopencv_imgproc -lopencv_highgui -lopencv_imgcodecs -lopencv_objdetect -lopencv_features2d -lopencv_video -lopencv_dnn -lopencv_xfeatures2d"

 Please note that you will need to run these 2 lines of code one time in your current session in order to build or run the code, in order to setup the needed ENV variables.